A Guide to Winterising a Motorhome - The Camping and Caravanning Club

 Print this page

-A Guide to Winterising a Motorhome
+Expert Guide to Winterising your Campervan or Motorhome

 If you decide to put your motorhome or campervan into hibernation for the winter – or lay up as it’s commonly known – then you need to consider where to store it and put some measures in place to prevent it from deteriorating when it is stationary during the cold, damp months.